educational VISITS

 • Take a moment as you enter Te Whare Hononga to acknowledge the kaupapa of peace and reconciliation.
 Use this as an opportunity to recite a karakia or practice a mihi whakatau.

 • Although it is acceptable to bring small amounts of food and water into Te Whare, we ask that meals be taken outside.
-Feel free to sit in the courtyard or under the trees by our driveway, but do not eat on or near the graves.
+There are designated wāhi noa (places to eat) outside, but do not eat on or near the graves.

 VIDEOS